 Last night at Epcot was a continuation of a two-day Disney media event surrounding their ongoing 2010 promotion, “Give a Day, Get a Disney Day.”
 Day one was at the newly-renamed ESPN Wide World of Sports and brought several exciting announcements for the upcoming summer season.

 During the day yesterday, a few events were held at Epcot, including the unveiling of a world record-breaking sculpture of canned goods and appearances by Kermit the Frog and Ty Pennington.
-But unfortunately I wasn’t there to see any of that until late in the afternoon, as it was a rather busy day at Lanyard Lab (which is a good thing).
+But unfortunately, I wasn’t there to see any of that until late in the afternoon, as it was a rather busy day at Lanyard Lab (which is a good thing).

 Prior to arriving at Epcot, I followed the day’s actions on Twitter (using @attractions, @ThemeParks, and @etckt as my main sources of information) and found out that the Food Network show “Dinner: Impossible” was filming an episode there that day.
-Since I knew that dinner was on the media event schedule that night, I assumed that chef Robert Irvine and his crew would be serving food to all attendees of the event.
+Since I knew that dinner was on the media event scheduled that night, I assumed that chef Robert Irvine and his crew would be serving food to all attendees of the event.
 Needless to say, after years of regularly watching that show, salivating over most of what Irvine prepares, I was excited to finally get a chance to sample his cuisine.

 I finally got to the park at around 5:30 p.m. and immediately headed for the media center (set up inside the former Wonders of Life pavilion) to put in an interview request for Robert Irvine and/or “Dinner: Impossible” producer and former “Double Dare” host Marc Summers, who apparently was there… somewhere.
 Unfortunately, since I showed up so late, neither interview panned out.